Rafaelb4rros/Ignite-bootcamp/ReactJS/challenge01-ignite-reactjs/README.md

 # :rocket: Challenge Features

-- Add a new task: It must be possible to add a new task in the task state, with the fields id which must be generated randomly, title which must be text and isComplete which must start as false.
+- [x] Add a new task: It must be possible to add a new task in the task state, with the fields id which must be generated randomly, title which must be text and isComplete which must start as false.

-- Remove a task: You must receive an ID by parameter and remove the task that contains that ID from the state.
+- [x] Remove a task: You must receive an ID by parameter and remove the task that contains that ID from the state.

-- Mark and unmark a task as completed: You must change the status of isComplete for a task with a specific ID that is received by parameter.
+- [x] Mark and unmark a task as completed: You must change the status of isComplete for a task with a specific ID that is received by parameter.

 ## Additional features

-- Edit task: user can edit an task.
+- [x] Edit task: user can edit an task.
+- [ ] Tests for edit task feature.

 ## :syringe: Testing